Bizly/laravel-content-publishing/README.md

 - published_by int(FK:users.id)
 - published_at timestamp

-##Workflow Summary
+##Workflow Summary:

-1. Author Creates a publishableContent resource which creates a draft version.
+1. Author Creates a `publishableContent` resource which creates a draft version.
 Articles::all() returns only published articles.
-2. Author Updates a publishableContent resource which creates a minor draft version 2.
+2. Author Updates a `publishableContent` resource which creates a minor draft version 2.
 3. Author can, if need-be, restore minor draft version 1, thereby updating the resource object row and creating draft version 3, which is identical to version 1.
 3. Once author is done making changes to their content they can then submit it for approval.